 Greenebaum Comprehensive Cancer Center at University of Maryland Medical Center

 Since early detection is a key factor to treating many forms of cancer, the University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center offers several cancer screening programs to the community.

 Lung Cancer Screening

 Just like screening tests for other types of cancer - colonoscopies for colon cancer screening and mammograms for breast cancer screening - patients with a high risk of lung cancer can now be screened for lung cancer with a chest CT scan.
 A recent study by the National Cancer Institute called the National Lung Screening Trial finds that a CT scan to detect lung cancer when there are no symptoms can reduce lung cancer death rates by 20%.
 If caught in its earliest stages, lung cancer has very good survival rates.
-To review the screening qualifications or for appointment information, click here.
+View the screening qualification and appointment information.

 Breast, Cervical and Colorectal Cancer Screening

 The University of Maryland Marlene and Stewart Greenebaum Cancer Center offers free breast, cervical, and colorectal cancer screenings to Baltimore City residents though a community-based initiative known as the Baltimore City Cancer Program.
-Click here for UniversityCare locations and hours of operation.
+View the UniversityCare locations and hours of operations.

 Tate Cancer Center at UM Baltimore Washington Medical Center